 ADAM RENTERIA'S EXPERIENCES LEADING A HEAVY machine-gun team during the invasion of Iraq in 2003 left him feeling that he was under constant threat, a sensation that continued long after he returned home.
 He picked fights, drank too much and slept badly.
 Therapy helped, but in 2012 Renteria felt his symptoms returning.
 That was also the year he met his gleaming white Korean Jindo.
 The dog was introduced to him by Pets for Vets, an organization that finds military veterans who are suffering from emotional wounds and pairs them with dogs and other pets from animal shelters.

 You, Too, Could Launch Your Own Nonprofit

 Watch this video for advice from Matt Dupuis, Clarissa Black's financial advisor, on how to get started

 Having requested a large, intimidating dog, Renteria was surprised when Clarissa Black, 35, the organization's founder and executive director, arrived with the mid-size 40-pound pooch.
 "He's cute, but this is nothing like what I asked for," he thought at first.
 "How is this dog going to help me?"
 Yet Clarissa's instincts were right, and soon the two were inseparable.
 Renteria named the dog Rakkasan, the nickname for his 187th Infantry regiment.
 Within months, Renteria felt his aggression and hyper-vigilance subsiding.
 He also slept better and felt more open to connecting with others.

-Black got the idea for Pets for Vets several years ago, while volunteering at a Veterans Affairs hospital in Long Beach, California.
+Black got the idea for Pets for Vets in 2009, while volunteering at a Veterans Affairs hospital in Long Beach, California.
 When she brought her Malamute mix, Bear, with her to spend time with veterans experiencing PTSD and other conditions, she noticed that the dog had a calming effect on them.
 "I saw their faces and I had a lightbulb moment," Black says.
 She knew that up to 4 million unwanted dogs and cats end up in animal shelters each year, and many are eventually euthanized.
 Why not place these animals in the homes of veterans who could find comfort in their company?